scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see to obey your every command.
 Make a spellcasting roll against the targets Willpower save.
 On success the creature must follow your commands to the best of their ability.
 You cannot command the target to hurt itself or take an action that would obviously bring harm to the target, such as jumping off a cliff.
 However you may still command the creature to take dangerous actions, such as defending you from attackers.
+A creature will only obey the last command, giving a new command replaces the previous command.

 You can only inflict a single curse on a creature at a time.
 Casting another curse, such as _Curse of Misfortune_, ends this curses effects.